General Jacques Gervais Subervie

 Arc de Triomphe: SUBERVIE on the south pillar

-By mid 1813 Subervie had finally recovered enough to actively serve again, and in August he assumed command of the 9th Division of Light Cavalry of Pajol's V Cavalry Corps.
+By mid 1813 Subervie had finally recovered enough to actively serve again and in August he assumed command of the 9th Division of Light Cavalry of Pajol's V Cavalry Corps.
 After serving in Saxony that year, he received the honor of being made a Knight of the Iron Crown in December.
-In early 1814, Subervie commanded the 1st Brigade of Piré's division, and fought at Brienne, Champaubert , and Montereau .
-On March 30th, he was wounded by three lance blows near Paris, but the next week was rewarded with a promotion to général de division.
+In early 1814, Subervie commanded the 1st Brigade of Piré's division, and he fought at Brienne, Champaubert , and Montereau .
+On March 30th, he was wounded by three lance blows near Paris, but the next week he was rewarded with a promotion to général de division.
 Unfortunately for Subervie, the new Bourbon government revoked his promotion and placed him on half pay as soon as possible.

 - Margaret Chrisawn, The Emperor's Friend: Marshal Jean Lannes, (Westport: Greenwood Press, 2001), 90.